Paco8/plugin.video.skyott/README.md

 This application for Android can extract automatically the cookie: https://github.com/Paco8/SkyExtractCookieAndroid
 <br>
-There's also available a version for PC: https://github.com/Paco8/SkyExtractCookie
+There's also a similar application for PC: https://github.com/Paco8/SkyExtractCookie

 ## How to get the cookie manually
-If the above tool doesn't work for you, you can try to get it manually:
+If the above tools don't work for you, you can try to get it manually:
 - In Chrome open the development tools (Ctrl + Shift + I).
 - Select the **Network** tab.
 - In the field in the top left (the filter) type `watch/home`.